Austrian Parliament Building: Building history

 The building saw tumultuous years during the late years of the declining multi-ethnic Austrian monarchy stretching from Dalmatia to Bukovina, as the House of Representatives was extremely fractious with tensions among liberals and conservatives, German nationalists and Young Czech deputies, as well as between the government and parliament.
-It became notorious for filibusters, parliamentary brawls and undisciplined deputies throwing inkwells at each other as a common feature.
+It became notorious for filibusters, parliamentary brawls, and undisciplined deputies throwing inkwells at each other as a common feature.
 The joke on the Viennese streets was that Athena was so disgusted by the political infighting that she deliberately turned her back to the building.
 Nevertheless, the building housed the first form of a parliamentary system for many of the people of Central Europe.
 Some of the former deputies continued their political careers after the dissolution of the Empire and became important politicians in their home countries.

 The Reichsratsgebäude continued to function until 1918, when the building was occupied by demonstrators during the disintegration of the Austro-Hungarian Empire.
-From 21 October 1918 the remaining German-speaking deputies convened in a "Provisional National Assembly", first at the Palais Niederösterreich, from 12 November onwards in the Parliament Building.
-On this day the presidents of the assembly officially proclaimed the Republic of German-Austria from the ramp in front of the building.
+From 21 October 1918, the remaining German-speaking deputies convened in a "Provisional National Assembly", initially at the Palais Niederösterreich, from 12 November onwards in the Parliament Building.
+On that day, the presidents of the assembly officially proclaimed the Republic of German-Austria from the ramp in front of the building.
 Upon the Austrian Constitutional Assembly election in 1919 and the establishment of the First Austrian Republic, the building itself was renamed the Parlament, with the new republican National Council (Nationalrat) and Federal Council (Bundesrat) replacing the old Imperial House of Deputies (Abgeordnetenhaus) and the House of Lords (Herrenhaus).

 The parliament was incapacitated, when on 4 March 1933 Chancellor Engelbert Dollfuß took the occasion of a parliamentary law quarrel to cease its function, the first step to the introduction of his Austrofascist dictatorship.
-By the imposed "May Constitution" of 1934 the Parliament Building became the seat of the Bundestag, the formal legislature of the Federal State of Austria.
+By the imposed "May Constitution" of 1934, the Parliament Building became the seat of the Bundestag, the formal legislature of the Federal State of Austria.
 It finally lost its function with the Austrian Anschluss to Nazi Germany in 1938.
 The Nazis used it as an administrative seat of the Vienna Reichsgau.
 During the Second World War, half of the building suffered heavy damage by Allied bombing and the Vienna Offensive.
 Parts of the interior, such as the former House of Lords Chamber and the Hall of Columns, were completely destroyed.

 It was in the old Abgeordnetenhaus Chamber that the new Chancellor Karl Renner on 27 April 1945 declared the rebirth of an independent Austria, backed by Soviet troops.
-Max Fellerer and Eugen Wörle were commissioned as architects; they chose to redesign and readapt the former Lords Chamber for the National Council, and in the process the meeting room of the National Council was rebuilt in a Modern and functional style.
+Max Fellerer and Eugen Wörle were commissioned as architects; they chose to redesign and adapt the former Lords Chamber into the National Council, and in the process, the meeting room of the National Council was rebuilt in a Modern and functional style.
 Work on the National Council Chamber was completed in 1956.
 The original appearance of the other publicly accessible premises, such as the Hall of Columns, and the building's external appearance were largely restored to von Hansen's design.